In Dubuque, Buttigieg touts himself as new kind of candidate to crowd of 700

 In Dubuque on Saturday, Democratic presidential candidate Pete Buttigieg portrayed himself not as a liberal or a moderate, but as a new type of presidential candidate, fit to face new challenges.

-The former mayor of South Bend, Ind., eschewed placement on the left or the middle in his last visit to the area ahead of the first-in-the-nation Iowa Caucus on Monday, Feb.
+The former mayor of South Bend, Ind., eschewed placement on the left or the middle in his last visit to the area ahead of the first-in-the-nation Iowa caucuses on Monday, Feb.
 3.

 “Joe Biden is telling people this is no time to take a risk,” Buttigieg told the crowd of 700 people in the Loras College Fieldhouse.
 “But the biggest risk we could take would be to go up against a new type of opponent by falling back on the familiar.
 Senator (Bernie) Sanders is trying to do things we can all agree with, but in a way that feels too often like it’s my way or the highway, like you have to choose between a revolution and the status quo.”